Global Health alumna Giovana highlights value of exchange

 My experience from KI really changed my view of medicine.
 I developed a broader view of the world and had a diverse exposure from my international classmates which helped me see medical care in a social context.
 The program opened my eyes to the importance of qualitative research and patient interviews in complement to hard statistical data.

-I recently have finished my residency in Family and Community Medicine and now i have been working both in the public and private health systems.
+I have finished my residency in Family and Community Medicine and have been working both in the public and private health systems.
 Due to my experience at the Global Health programme at KI, I’m very interested in public health and have focused on learning the complexities of healthcare administration.

 In my current role, as compared with the hospital rotations, I really enjoy seeing patients over a longer period of time to follow up and build a relationship.
 My time at KI has definitely nurtured my interest in the importance of communication and empathy, as well as the important issues of equal access to healthcare.
 I even returned to Sweden in October 2019 for a one month internship in primary care at Sophiahemmet (in central Stockholm), which was an amazing experience.